guidugli/ansible-role-kernel_config/README.md

 **Available variables are listed below, along with default values (see `defaults/main.yml`):**

-    #kernel_disable_modules: ['cramfs', 'freevxfs', 'jjfs2', 'hfs', 'hfsplus', 'udf', 'vfat', 'squashfs']
+    kernel_disable_modules: ['cramfs', 'freevxfs', 'jjfs2', 'hfs', 'hfsplus', 'udf', 'squashfs', 'dccp', 'sctp', 'rds', 'tipc']

-Use the variable below to list the kernel modules that should be disabled you might add usb-storage to the list but this will prevent any usb storage device from working.
+Use this variable to list the kernel modules that should be disabled you might add usb-storage to the list but this will prevent any usb storage device from working.
 Consider using USBGuard.

-    #kernel_blacklist_modules: ['radeon', 'amdgpu']
+The default values will work on most systems.
+If the system needs to use some of these modules, overwrite this variable with the desired configuration.

+    kernel_blacklist_modules: ['cramfs', 'freevxfs', 'jjfs2', 'hfs', 'hfsplus', 'udf', 'squashfs', 'dccp', 'sctp', 'rds', 'tipc']

 Modules to be blacklisted.
+The default values will work on most systems.
+If the system needs to use some of these modules, overwrite this variable with the desired configuration.

     #kernel_autostart_modules: ['br_netfilter']

 Modules to be autostarted.

-    #kernel_sysctl:
+    kernel_sysctl:
-    #  - { name: fs.suid_dumpable, value: "0" }
+  - { name: fs.suid_dumpable, value: "0" }
+  - { name: fs.protected_hardlinks, value: "1" }
+  - { name: fs.protected_symlinks, value: "1" }
+  - { name: fs.inotify.max_user_instances, value: "1024" }
+  - { name: kernel.dmesg_restrict, value: "1" }
+  - { name: kernel.yama.ptrace_scope, value: "1" }
+  - { name: kernel.randomize_va_space, value: "2" }
+  - { name: kernel.kptr_restrict, value: "1" }
+  - { name: kernel.nmi_watchdog, value: "0" }
+  - { name: net.ipv4.ip_forward, value: "0" }
+  - { name: net.ipv4.conf.all.forwarding, value: "0" }
+  - { name: net.ipv4.conf.all.send_redirects, value: "0" }
+  - { name: net.ipv4.conf.default.send_redirects, value: "0" }
+  - { name: net.ipv4.conf.all.accept_source_route, value: "0" }
+  - { name: net.ipv4.conf.default.accept_source_route, value: "0" }
+  - { name: net.ipv4.conf.all.accept_redirects, value: "0" }
+  - { name: net.ipv4.conf.default.accept_redirects, value: "0" }
+  - { name: net.ipv4.conf.all.secure_redirects, value: "0" }
+  - { name: net.ipv4.conf.default.secure_redirects, value: "0" }
+  - { name: net.ipv4.conf.all.log_martians, value: "1" }
+  - { name: net.ipv4.conf.default.log_martians, value: "1" }
+  - { name: net.ipv4.icmp_echo_ignore_broadcasts, value: "1" }
+  - { name: net.ipv4.icmp_ignore_bogus_error_responses, value: "1" }
+  - { name: net.ipv4.conf.all.rp_filter, value: "1" }
+  - { name: net.ipv4.conf.default.rp_filter, value: "1" }
+  - { name: net.ipv4.tcp_syncookies, value: "1" }
+  - { name: net.ipv6.conf.all.disable_ipv6, value: "1" }
+  - { name: net.ipv6.conf.default.disable_ipv6, value: "1" }

 Specify sysctl parameters to be configured on the system.
+The default configuration is valid for systems that do not act as routers and that do not use IPv6.
+Check the rules and overwrite this variable if needed.

     kernel_sysctl_flush_network_routes: yes